awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-cross-zone.md

 ## Modify cross\-zone load balancing for a target group<a name="modify-target-group-cross-zone"></a>

-You can turn cross\-zone load balancing on or off at the target group level at any time\.
 The cross\-zone load balancing setting at the target group level overrides the setting at the load balancer level\.

+You can turn cross\-zone load balancing on or off at the target group level if the target group type is `instance` or `ip`\.
+If the target group type is `alb`, the target group always inherits the cross\-zone load balancing setting from the load balancer\.

 **To modify cross\-zone load balancing for a target group using the console**